 One can also combine the search for the argument filtering with the search for the base order by choosing the option "Consider Order Parameters".
-Then the system also stores the corresponding parameters of the order for each possible argument filtering (e.g., a minimal set of precedences and stati, cf. Sect.
+If the user selects this option, then the system additionally stores the corresponding parameters of the order for each possible argument filtering (e.g., a minimal set of precedences and stati as described in Sect.
 2).